 Article 4 Direction

-The City Corporation adopted an Article 4 Direction which removes the National Permitted Development Right in the City of London so that planning permission is needed for a change of use from office to residential.
-The Article 4 Direction is in the Planning Policy Library.
-This Article 4 Direction will expire on 31 July 2022.
+The City of London Corporation adopted an Article 4 Direction which removes the National Permitted Development Right in the City of London so that planning permission is needed for a change of use from office to residential.
+The original Article 4 Direction expired on 31 July 2022.

 On 23 July 2021, the City Corporation confirmed the making of a further non-immediate Article 4 Direction to remove national permitted development rights for the change of use of offices (Use Class E(g)(i)) to residential (Use Class C3) under the 2020 amendments to the Use Classes Order.
-This further Article 4 Direction will come into effect on 1 August 2022.
+This one came into effect on 1 August 2022.

 Local Development Scheme

 The Local Development Scheme (LDS) sets out the programme for preparing the City of London Corporation's plans and policies, including the opportunity to participate.
 The LDS is updated regularly.

 The National Housing Delivery Test compares the Government's assessment of the local housing requirements with government data on the local housing delivery.
 The Test is published annually and looks at housing delivery performance over the previous three years, giving local planning authority a percentage score of housing delivery against the housing requirement.

 The Housing Delivery Test-2019 measurement requires that the City Corporation prepare a Housing Delivery Test Action Plan.
 This is available in the Planning Policy Library.